Builder's Gray Water Action Summary

 This system is capable of handling very large flows and can handle blackwater as well as gray water (see page 15).

-- Make sure unpermitted retrofit systems will work safely and satisfactorily, by checking out the designs and tips in Create an Oasis with Grey Water (book).
+- Make sure unpermitted retrofit systems will work safely and satisfactorily, by checking out the designs and tips in Oasis greywater-book.

 - Out of context design

 - Overly complex, delicate and/or expensive systems with negative net benefit